What To Know About The Fear Of Women

 What is gynophobia?

-The fear or loathing of women, also called gynophobia, is a social phobia.
+The fear or loathing of women, also called gynophobia, is a social phobia and mental health condition.
 Men are more likely than women to experience gynophobia.
 Individuals who experience this phobia may harbor ill feelings towards women in their families, including mothers, sisters, aunts, and cousins.
 They may also avoid women in daily life and experience fear around women.

 Medical specialists may attribute gynophobia to traumatic experiences that an individual has gone through involving women.
 This experience could include an abusive or neglectful mother, undergoing emotional, physical, or sexual abuse from a woman, or chronic rejection from women.
 Men with this condition may view women as untrustworthy or deceitful.